 When and where will life groups meet?

-We meet for 13 consecutive weeks beginning in August and January.
+We meet for 13 consecutive weeks beginning January 21 through April 22, 2018.
+We will reconvene in August.
 There are announcements prior during these period to let you know when and how to sign up.
 We have groups that meet on Sunday and Wednesday evenings.